onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Sets whether the device back button should be enabled to execute &quot;go back&quot; or &quot;closing&quot; operation.</p>
 <p>On Android, the device back button in navigation bar will navigate users to a back page.
-If there is
-no any back page avaliable, the back button clicking will try to raise a <code>OnShouldClose</code> event and try to close the web view if <code>true</code> is return from the event.
-If the <code>OnShouldClose</code> is not listened, the web view will be closed and the UniWebView component will be destroyed to release using resource.</p>
+If there is no any back page available, the back button clicking will try to raise an <code>OnShouldClose</code> event and try to close the web view if <code>true</code> is return from the event.
+If the <code>OnShouldClose</code> event is not listened to,  the web view will be closed and the UniWebView component will be destroyed to release any resource in use.</p>
-<p>Listen to <code>OnKeyCodeReceived</code> if you need to disable the back button, but still want to get the back
-button key pressing event.</p>
+<p>Listen to <code>OnKeyCodeReceived</code> if you need to disable the back button, but still, want to get the back button key pressing event.</p>
 <p>This method is only for Android.
 On iOS, you could show a toolbar with navigation and Done buttons for
 similar purpose.</p>
-<p>Default is enabled.</p>
+<p>The default is enabled.</p>
 </div>
             <div class='parameters'>
 <div class='section-title'>Parameters</div>